sayitfast/MountWizzard3/wishlist.md

 - show epoch of tle data and show if its outdated or reload it automatically. manual update should be possible as well.
 - update of data updates all charts immediately
 - establishing separate timer for satellite updates in satellite widget and make them run only when visible
+- parsing tle data now moves to skyfield. technical data should be hidden now.
 - using skyfield as well for twilight, moon in hemisphere window
 - draw earth with http://milesbarnhart.com/portfolio/python/python-3d-satellite-orbital-trajectory-simulation/
 - draw orbits with https://github.com/Elucidation/OrbitalElements/blob/master/graphics.py